Chaordix/puppet-rclocal/README.md

 #puppet-rclocal

-This module is used by other modules to update content in `/etc/rc.d/rc.local`.
+This module is used by other modules to update content in `/etc/rc.d/rc.local` or `/etc/rc.local`.

-It will overwrite `/etc/rc.d/rc.local`.
+It will overwrite `/etc/rc.d/rc.local` or `/etc/rc.local`.

 # Usage